Eve Borg Bonello: Political life

 Eve Borg Bonello entered political life as an activist promoting good governance, the rule of law, and democracy.

 She first spoke publicly when reciting her poem at a vigil to assassinated journalist Daphne Caruana Galizia.

 The 2019-2020 protests were a watershed moment for Borg Bonello, after delivering an impassioned speech that garnered 160,000 views, around half the voting population of Malta (c.340,000 as of 2017).
 She accused then Prime Minister Joseph Muscat of stealing her future, a line attributed to climate activist Greta Thunberg.

 The speech attracted praise and derision in equal measure, as well as several death threats from supporters of the ruling Partit Laburista.
 The volume and ferocity of the comments only attracted more attention to the speech and amplified its message.

 The death threats led to several prosecutions, including a €1,500 fine for a woman who commented on Facebook, "As long as I'm alive, I won't leave you in peace, not even in your grave as I'll shake it everyday.
 I hate you and everyone around you so much".

 Borg Bonello accepted the accused's apologies in court and chose to drop the charges.

 Electoral record

 Eve Borg Bonello ran on the 9th and 10th districts during the 2022 Maltese General Election.
 She obtained 389 and 381 first preference votes respectively, beating some incumbent and high-ranking politicians in her own party.
-She contested the casual elections on the 9th district for the seats vacated by Robert Arrigo and Joe Giglio.
 Ultimately, she was elected through the gender quota mechanism with 1314 final count votes she obtained on the 9th district.
-It was made possible after Rebekah Cilia was elected through the gender quota on the 7th district, bumping Eve Borg Bonello into the Nationalist Party's gender quota list.
+It was made possible after Rebekah Cilia was elected on the 7th district, bumping Eve Borg Bonello into the Nationalist Party's gender quota list.